grid-line

 That may seem ambitious.
 But TikTok has the model for this success: Douyin, the version of the app made exclusively for the Chinese market, processed more than $200 billion in social commerce transactions last year.

 In theory, it’s a win-win for TikTok and for sellers.
-The social platform recently upped its cut of sales to 6%, but that’s a trade-off many retailers can accept in exchange for direct access to such a huge pool of potential customers.
+The social platform recently upped its cut of sales to 6%, but that’s a trade-off many retailers can accept in exchange for direct access to such a huge pool of potential customers — per Semrush data, there were 2.62 billion visits to TikTok in October alone.

 Build a winning strategy